gdnmobilelab/SWWebView/README.md

 First and foremost, it's an experiment.
 So it is in no way ready for production use.
 It's just a kernel of an idea slowly being fleshed out.

 *That said*, it is a collection of modules that, when put together, provide an almost drop-in replacement for WKWebView that supports various Service Worker APIs.
 It's for apps only, it'll never work inside Safari, and even when it's complete I doubt it will be safe to use as a generic browser app, just with your own code.
+If you are thinking of using it, or if you think it's an abomination, I'd encourage you to read about [why you might or might not want to use it](https://github.com/gdnmobilelab/SWWebView/wiki/Why-use-SWWebView%3F).

  It's split into three modules, each depending on the previous one: